clojure-lsp/clojure-lsp/docs/settings.md

 Whether to enable sort of package classes inside `:import` form.

-- `:classes-per-line`: the max classes allowed to keep in a single line, if more than this value, clojure-lsp will move all classes to `:next-line` or `:same-line` following `:ns-import-classes-indentation`.
+- `:classes-per-line`: the max classes allowed to keep in a single line, if more than this value, clojure-lsp will move all classes to `:next-line` or `:same-line` following `:ns-import-classes-indentation`, Possivel values: any positive number or `-1` to keep all classes in the same line.

 ##### `refer`